flare-foundation/docs/docs/dev/getting-started/contract-addresses.md

 | <pre><code style="padding-right: 3em;">0xaD67FE66660Fb8dFE9d6b1b4240d8650e30F6019</code></pre> |
 </div>

-!!! important "This contract is available at the same address in all Flare networks: Flare, Songbird, Coston and Coston2."
+!!! tip "This contract is available at the same address in all Flare networks: Flare, Songbird, Coston and Coston2."

 Copy the above address into the [Block Explorer](../../user/block-explorers/index.md) to see the available contract's methods.